 There are three phases to this cultural adjustment process that I want to tell you about.
 The word phase makes it sound like you pass through one to get to the other in a linear orderly manner.
 It’s much more unique than that though.
 Hopefully, these phases will be both a roadmap to what you might experience and serve as a relief knowing that each of the phases is both likely and normal.
 Keep this in mind as you pack and get ready to head off.

 Most people, upon arrival, enter the honeymoon phase of cultural adjustment.
 Think about it.
 After so much time imagining and planning, you’ve set foot on foreign soil.
-There may be even greater anticipation this year given the cancellation of many study abroad programs last year.
-Perhaps you even deferred your plans last year.
+Perhaps you even deferred your plans last year due to continued Covid restrictions.
 So, after the effort and determination to go abroad, now you are walking the streets, hearing the language around you, sampling local foods, and orienting yourself to a new city.
 In the honeymoon period, everything feels good; everything is exciting, and new, and you’re fascinated and delighted by all that you experience.
 As you look out at the world and take in what you see, it’s as if the colors are more intense.
 This feels like the greatest thing you’ve ever done, a real adventure that is going to provide substance and depth to you and your life.
 This exhilaration and sweetened sense of things could last for days or weeks, or even longer.
 Honestly, for a few, it might even last the entire time you are away.

 Usually, for most, at some point the honeymoon period gives way to the frustration phase (also known as the “oh shit” phase).
 You wake up one morning, and something feels different.
 Or perhaps you misunderstand some communication from someone and a little voice inside you chimes in that you don’t actually understand anything about this language you are studying, despite all your efforts.
 This is a difficult stage of culture adjustment.
 You may feel like you don’t fit in, or that everyone’s talking about you.
 Perhaps you offend someone but don’t understand why.
 You may begin to feel irritated by the very things that you came to this country to experience and learn more about.
 This irritation leads to a sense of being stuck and maybe homesickness.
 There are a number of behaviors that could indicate you are in the frustration phase – see the tip sheet for more info – but for now, recognize that in this phase, as you look out at this new world you are in, things feel more dull, and in fact, they may seem downright annoying.
 In this phase, you focus on all the rubbish on the street rather than the exquisite architecture that had your attention before.
 The man at the local market seems annoying when he strikes up conversation rather than before when it seemed like a chance to connect with someone local.
 Again, for now, simply be aware that there will likely be a shift from the highs and excitement of the honeymoon period to the bumpy questioning and oh shit, what have I done of the frustration period.